 I started at theological college in 2006, studying for my Masters.
 I was ordained deacon in 2008 and ordained priest the following year.
 I served my curacy (like being an apprentice) for three years before getting a parish of my own.
 I worked in 3 parishes and was also an Education Chaplain in a further education college for 5 years.

 I took part in a wedding flash mob which was posted on Youtube and from there offers of other media work began to come in.
 I'd always been part of theatre and performance groups and so this seemed like a natural progression.
 I've been on Channel 4's BAFTA winning Gogglebox and I'm a regular presenter for Songs of Praise.
 I write for The Guardian, The Independent, The Radio Times and The TES, and I'm a regular broadcaster on Chris Evans' Radio 2 breakfast show.

-In 2016 I presented BBC 1's flagship Easter programme 'In the footsteps of Judas' and have appeared on Celebrity Mastermind (I didn't win) and a documentary series for BBC 2 called 'Alone with the In laws'.
-Although I am no longer a full time parish priest because of my media work, I am an associate minister at my local parish church and still do lots of weddings, christenings and funerals.
+In 2016 I presented BBC 1's flagship Easter programme 'In the footsteps of Judas' and have appeared on Celebrity Mastermind (I didn't win!) and a documentary series for BBC 2 called 'Alone with the In laws'.
+When I was no longer a full-time parish priest because of my media work, I became an Asssociate Minister at my local parish church and still officiated weddings, christenings and funerals.